-Gallbladder Disease and the Obese Patient
+Gallbladder Disease and the Patient with Obesity

 by Douglas O. Olsen, MD, FACS

 To view a PDF version of this article, please click here.

 Gallbladder disease is one of the most common surgical conditions seen in our society.
 Since it reportedly affects 12 percent of adults, everyone probably knows someone that has had their gallbladder removed.
 The surgery to treat gallbladder disease by removal of the gallbladder is known as a cholecystectomy.